Infineon/mtb-example-btstack-freertos-battery-server/README.md

    ![](images/figure4.png)

+6. A notification is issued every 1 second, and the value is reduced by 2.

-6. Use the KitProg3 COM port to view the Bluetooth&reg; stack and application trace messages in the terminal window.
+7. Use the KitProg3 COM port to view the Bluetooth&reg; stack and application trace messages in the terminal window.
 Note the application version.
 This app version is as per the app version numbers defined in the Makefile `MAJOR VERSION`, `MINOR VERSION`, and `VERSION BUILD`.

    **Figure 6.
 Log messages on KitProg3 COM port**